 So when it comes to these baby stuffed orange peppers, I can guarantee they are flavorful and delicious!
 Adorable little baby peppers stuffed with a creamy herb filling that you can take with you on your Easter egg hunt!

-Best of all, I love that these are a make ahead appetizer because when we the holidays come, there is no time to prepare food at the last minute1
+Best of all, I love that these are a make ahead appetizer because when the holidays come, there is no time to prepare food at the last minute.

 How To Make Stuffed Baby "Carrots"